moomerman/zap/README.md

-# phx-dev - A development server for phoenix applications
+# zap - A development server for web applications

 ## Features